codingUnited/challenge-donaldJackson/Block 1/Challenge 5/rev_eng/README.md

 ## Step 8: Implementation of the Data Models for Book, User, and BookReadingSession
 - **`Book`**: A public struct containing the author, isbn title, and page contents.
 The class implementation in `Block 1/Challenge 5/rev_eng/src/models.rs` is just a constructor.
 I Will implement a manager within another file

 - **`User`**: A public struct containing the admin status, email, name, password, and username.
 This constructs a new user, defaulting admin status to false and starting a reading session by being empty.
-At this point I have not added the ability to add a session.
+Including the ability to add a session.

 - **`BookReadingSession`**: A public struct containing the book isbn, current page, and last access date.
 This receives a critical safety update, instead of owning the book pointer it instead now just borrows the book.